davestaxcp/CounterpartyTimeline2023/README.md

 - CasaTookan - September 19, 2018 to Present

 Casa Tookan, also developed by EverdreamSoft, is the first multi-chain Counterparty wallet.
 The wallet offers users a place to hold tokens from both the Bitcoin and Ethereum blockchains.

 Counterparty users from the BitCrystals ecosystem can also especially find themselves in a new world of cross-chain compatibility because of the ease of use with Spells of Genesis, CryptoKitties, SuperRare and other blockchain applications with Casa Tookan's built-in DApp browser.

-Casa Tookan is avaliable in the App Store and Google Play store as a user-friendly mobile wallet for use on Apple and Android phones.
+Casa Tookan is available in the App Store and Google Play store as a user-friendly mobile wallet for use on Apple and Android phones.

+Related Links:
 https://crystalsuite.com/casa-tookan-wallet/

 ---